jhipster/jhipster-lite/src/main/resources/generator/server/documentation/hexagonal-application-service/hexagonal-application-service-architecture.md

 With just those two you can totally fix lots of mistakes with `firstname` and `lastname` inversions in method parameters: if you send the wrong one it just won't compile!

 A little bit slower than compilation comes automated tests.
-As seen earlier this architecture ease testing so you'll be able to get fast (counting in seconds here) and reliable feedbacks from tests.
+As seen earlier this architecture eases testing so you'll be able to get fast (counting in seconds here) and reliable feedbacks from tests.

 We said earlier that pairs feedbacks where the fastest ones but what about business experts feedback?
 Using "classic" (Controller, Service, Repository) architecture we have to build a whole "thing" to hope for a business expert feedback.
 Here, the Domain Model code is so close to the business that it's really easy to sit at a screen with a business expert and to get feedbacks from that!
 Of course, you'll probably have to explain some "coding stuff" BUT you will be able to get feedbacks from the business expert on any given piece of algorithm really early!

 ### Delay infrastructure choices

-It's common to start a project with meetings to "build the architecture" which, in that case, means chose the infrastructure elements.
-So, at day 0, we are trying to figure out if we need a MongoDB, a PostGreSQL or both (and what about an ElasticSearch?).
+It's common to start a project with meetings to "build the architecture" which, in that case, means chosing the infrastructure elements.
+So, at day 0, we are trying to figure out if we need a MongoDB, a PostgreSQL or both (and what about an Elasticsearch?).

-Problem is: we often make this choices without enough information and we'll just make our best guesses (since the real needs will come from the code).
+Problem is: we often make these choices without enough information and we'll just make our best guesses (since the real needs will come from the code).
 The other problem is that we spend a lot of time doing that.
 Another option would be to pick only one thing: the language (do we go Java?).
 Picking the language can be challenging enough but it's easier than picking a gazillion technologies along with the language.

 The hexagonal architecture allows us to start as soon as we know the language.
-From that, we'll be able to start building a solution and have the real infrastructure needs appears from the code.
+From that, we'll be able to start building a solution and have the real infrastructure needs appear from the code.
 Of course, we'll have to pick a structuring Framework soon enough (Spring, Quarkus, ...) but we can delay the persistence choice for quite some time!

 Delaying choices allows: